The 2024 NFL offseason has been a looong one for the Dallas Cowboys.

 Despite being relied upon to produce and play a lot of reps immediately with the lack of depth at the linebacker position after Leighton Vander Esch's retirement -- and the team's only adds at that spot being Pro Bowler and Mike Zimmer disciple Eric Kendricks, 2024 third-round pick Marist Liufau and UFL linebacker Willie Harvey -- Overshown, who is a soon-to-be 24-year-old (his birthday is on Aug.
 13) isn't phased.

 "No pressure at all," Overshown said Sunday when asked about expectations.
 "They drafted me where they drafted me for a reason.
-I already had that chip on my shoulder that I want to be another guy on that defense, not just guy, but I want to be another guy out there making plays.
+I already had that chip on my shoulder that I want to be another guy on that defense, not just a guy, but I want to be another guy out there making plays.
 I'm putting that all on me.
 They want me to take my time, come back when I'm ready, but I'm expecting big things out of myself."

 DT Mazi Smith

 Parsons challenged 2023 first-round pick defensive tackle Mazi Smith, saying "He has to be dominant.
 He has to be a force.
-He has to be that guy for us." following a rough rookie campaign that culminated with him playing only four defensive snaps in Dallas' 48-32 NFC wild-card round defeat against the Green Bay Packers
+He has to be that guy for us." following a rough rookie campaign that culminated with him playing only four defensive snaps in Dallas' 48-32 NFC wild-card round defeat against the Green Bay Packers.

 So far, he's been doing "a really good job" in training camp, according to new Cowboys defensive coordinator Mike Zimmer.